24/7 Free consultation

 We Negotiate with Insurance Companies

 You may encounter problems with the insurance policy as an injured restaurant worker.
 Insurance providers offer unreasonably low settlements or even refuse legitimate claims without good cause.
-Our attorneys will communicate and negotiate with the insurance company in your place.
+Our attorneys will communicate and negotiate with the insurance company on your behalf.
 They will ensure you do not accept a restaurant injury settlement below your total losses.

 We File Situational Injury Lawsuit

 Your restaurant accident can happen from negligence by your employer or another third party.
-In that case, you can pursue a lawsuit in addition to your worker’s compensation claim.
-Our experienced restaurant worker injury lawyer can help you make a personal injury lawsuit for your case.
+In that case, you can pursue a lawsuit in addition to your workers’ compensation claim.
+Our experienced restaurant worker injury lawyer can help you file a personal injury lawsuit for your case.
 They will ensure you are compensated fairly for your injuries.

 We Battle in Trials

-Negotiation may only sometimes lead to a successful solution regarding injury at restaurants.
+Negotiation may not always lead to a successful solution regarding injuries at restaurants.
 In that situation, our experienced attorneys will prepare the case for trial.
-They will prepare the paperwork and fight for your well-being judicially.
-They will also represent you in the courtroom and battle to maximize your pay.
+They will prepare the necessary paperwork and advocate for your well-being in court.
+They will also represent you in the courtroom and fight to maximize your pay.

 The Potential Dangers of Working in a Restaurant